 We hope this article has given you all the info you’ll need to choose an affordable but quality host for your website!

 Can you recommend a hosting provider?

 In the years we’ve been professionally active as web-designers, we’ve seen hosting companies change and develop.
 Sometimes these changes are positive, other times they’re not.
 For example, a hosting company can be taken over by a bigger webhost, or the management can change.
 And depending on the situation, the hosting provider you were happy with for a long time, may suddenly have a drop in quality.
 In practise this means that it’s difficult to give you a solid recommendation, so please keep this in mind.
 We do of course use hosting for ourselves and for our clients, and right now our hosting provider of choice would be SiteGround for a host with a very good quality service, and Site5 for a more budget option.
-Site5 have a hostBasic plan for $4.95/month and SiteGround offer StartUp hosting for €7.95/month (the lower price you see on their site is an introductory offer).
+Site5 have a hostBasic plan for $6.95/month and SiteGround offer StartUp hosting for €7.95/month (the lower price you see on their site is an introductory offer for the first year).